By S. E. Jihad Levine

 circular and focused manner,

-not laying on a chenille bed spread of flowers
+not lying on a chenille bed spread of flowers

 but hidden behind a fabric shower curtain,